 Then I received a call on the cab and I figured it must be the same person who tried to call me twice during the first interview round.
 It turned out to be another recruitment agency wanting to know more about my background and arrange for an interview.
 I rescheduled the call till a few hours later when I will be back at home.
 By this time, the adrenaline has stopped flowing and my body and mind began to weaken and crash.
 I just wished a portal would open right in front of me like in the computer game I have been playing that would bring me home in an instant.
 But no, I had to suffer another crowded plane ride.

 I managed to squeeze in some grocery-shopping and got home just in time for the call from the recruitment agency.
 We chatted for a while and set an interview date (which is tomorrow).
-Interestingly, ExxonMobil (as well as Shell) is one of their clients and they would pitch them my resume!
+Interestingly, their clients include some of the big companies I would love to work for and they would pitch them my resume!
 In life I have found out very often that when things don't happen, they don't happen but when they do, they happen all at once.
 But I guess this is what I want and am hoping for so no complaints from me.
 All I have to do now with regards to the Melbourne interview is to wait by the phone for the news (which they said will come within this week or so, or so they say) ie. wait to get a mini heart-attack every time my phone rings.
 At least the worst is over now.